Lesson 4 | HTML limitations |

 The primary limitation of HTML is that HTML tags do not describe the meaning of the data included in an HTML document.

-HTML uses a fixed, predefined tag set that specifies formatting and instructs a browser how to render data included in these tags.
 But the tags do not convey the meaning or semantics of data contained in the tags.
 In many cases, the meaning of the data included in a document is critical.
 XML is designed to overcome this and other limitations of HTML.
 A classic example in which this limitation of HTML is problematic is Web searches.
+When you try to search for a document on the Internet on the basis of a word or phrase, you will literally get thousands of matches.
+The search engine does not use the HTML tags but instead relies on keywords and meta-tags in the HTML document.

 For example, if you want to search for information relating to the box office performance of the 1997 film Titanic, you might be deluged with articles about the ship Titanic, the numerous books about its fatal voyage, or pages of sales promotions touting "titanic" discounts.